ropensci/targets/CONTRIBUTING.md

 ## Issues

-<https://github.com/ropensci/targets/issues> is for bug reports, reports of performance issues, and feature requests.
+<https://github.com/ropensci/targets/issues> is for bug reports, performance issues, and feature requests.
 When you post, please abide by the following guidelines.

 * Before posting a new issue or discussion topic, please take a moment to search for existing similar threads in order to avoid duplication.
 * For bug reports: if you can, please install the latest GitHub version of `targets` (i.e. `remotes::install_github("ropensci/targets")`) and verify that the issue still persists.